-For EMERGENCIES that are LIFE-THREATENING or result in SERIOUS BODILY INJURY CALL 911 and/or GO TO THE NEAREST EMERGENCY ROOM!
+If a work injury is LIFE-THREATENING or results in SERIOUS BODILY INJURY, IMMEDIATELY CALL 911 and/or GO TO THE NEAREST EMERGENCY ROOM!

 - This is a 24/7 Nurse Line

-- The NURSE determines the appropriate level of treatment needed and will direct you to the nearest STATE APPROVED treatment facility
+- The NURSE will discuss the appropriate level of treatment needed and direct the injured worker to the nearest STATE-APPROVED treatment facility

-The Tennessee Division of Claims Administration has notified us of their intent to assess a monetary departmental penalty each time an injured worker seeks non-emergency medical treatment prior to reporting their injury to CorVel.
+Beginning July 1, 2019, the TN Division of Claims and Risk Management will assess a $500.00 departmental penalty each time an injured worker seeks non-emergency medical treatment prior to reporting their injury to CorVel

-To be completed ONLY if the injured worker is given light duty restrictions.
+- *Complete the TDP form ONLY when the injured worker is given light duty work restrictions

 Return To Work Program